fbpx

 Inside of cosmic crisp apple

 Many people have roasted, baked, and sautéed with these delightful apples only to achieve a remarkable result.
 The high sugar content delivers lots of natural sweetness to whatever you are making.
 This allows bakers and chefs to reduce the amount of sugar they add to their recipes.
 A healthier option if you ask me.
-The high sugar content also means these apples carmelize beautifully when put over high heat!
+The high sugar content also means these apples carmelize beautifully.

-These apples are not only naturally sweet but juicy!
+These apples are not only naturally sweet but also juicy!
 When baking with these apples, you get a great balance of solids and liquids.
 Baked goods have the perfect moisture when using Cosmic Crisps.
-The texture of the apples helps them hold their shape when added to heat as well.
-This apple is a great option for cooking and baking purposes for so many reasons.
+The texture of the apples helps them hold their shape when added to heat.

 Cosmic Crisp apple trees are not yet available to most home gardeners, although WSU has started making them available to home gardeners in Washington State.
 Hopefully, trees of this new cultivar become more widely available in the future!